typeservice/koa/README.md

 # @typeservice/koa

-It is a KOA-based service architecture that is fully compatible with all KOA ecosystems, while providing dynamic Agent assistance processes and IPC communication mechanisms.s
+It is a KOA-based service architecture that is fully compatible with all KOA ecosystems, while providing dynamic Agent assistance processes and IPC communication mechanisms.

 ## Installing